Davidna92/recipesMERNapp/README.md

-#Things to improve:
+#Things to improve/add:

-1. add rating for each app
+1. add rating for each recipe
 2. web design